stefanoteso/calimocho/README.md

     - implement learning-to-rank for corrections

     - define partial corrections [with marginalization]
-    - define probabilistic version?
-    - define entropy on w?
+    - define geometric margin on w
-    - implement entropy
+    - implement uncertainty sampling on label + explanations

     - setup experiment with deeper nets, show that they can be learned from few fat examples